Retesting Findings

 Each retested finding receives one of the following statuses:

-• fixed — the vulnerability could not be reproduced.
-The original finding status is updated to fixed.
+- fixed — the vulnerability could not be reproduced.
+The original finding status is updated to

 Best Practices

-• Make sure your fix is deployed to the same environment (URL) that was originally scanned.
+- Make sure your fix is deployed to the same environment (URL) that was originally tested.

-• If using authenticated scanning, verify that the credentials are still valid before requesting a retest.
+- If using authenticated pentesting, verify that the runner-local auth file still contains valid credentials.

 Retest History